Algernon J. Cooper

 Algernon Johnson Cooper, Jr. (born May 30, 1944) is an American politician and lawyer who served as the mayor of Prichard, Alabama.
 Cooper was one of the first black elected officials in Prichard, and one of the first black mayors in the modern era.

 Early life

 Algernon Johnson Cooper, Jr. was born on May 30, 1944, in Mobile, Alabama, to Gladys Catherine Mouton and Algernon Johnson Cooper, Sr. (died 1968).
 His sister is the noted philanthropist and socialite Peggy Cooper Cafritz, and they were raised Catholic.

 Cooper attended St. Peter Claver Elementary School in Mobile, Alabama, until he was sent to Marmion Academy in Aurora, Illinois, in 1958, where he was the first black student, and graduated in 1962.
 He graduated from the University of Notre Dame in 1966 with a B.A. degree.
 In 1969, he earned a law degree from New York University.

-Cooper's brother, Gary Cooper, was elected to the Alabama House of Representatives.
+Cooper's brother, J. Gary Cooper, was elected to the Alabama House of Representatives.